 Sweet Treats, Etc…

 Of course, there are many other wines that can be sweet.
-Riesling gets a reputation for being a sweet wine, but there are some fantastic dry Rieslings that are nowhere near sweet, so again, pay attention to the label if you are looking for a wine that goes one way or the other.
+Riesling gets a reputation for being a sweet wine, but there are some fantastic dry Rieslings that aren’t sweet at all.
+Again, pay attention to the label if you are looking for a wine that goes one way or the other.

-Sweet wines are great on their own or paired with dessert depending on the flavor characteristics of each.
+Sweet wines are great on their own or paired with dessert, depending on the flavor characteristics of each.
 It’s safe to say that a Tawny Port may not pair well with a lemon pie, but maybe a more citrus-based dessert wine would be a better match (late harvest Sauvignon Blanc).
-One word of caution would be to make sure that the wine is sweeter than the food, or otherwise, you do risk the sugar in the food making the wine seem more bitter than it is.
-Our palates can play jokes on us when food and drinks are not well-matched with each other.
+One word of caution would be to ensure the wine is sweeter than the food, or otherwise, you risk the sugar in the food making the wine seem more bitter than it is.
+Our palates can play jokes on us when food and drinks are not matched well with each other.
 This is why “red wine and chocolate” is not always a great combo.
-Make sure that the chocolate is dark and unsweetened if you plan on paring with your red wine.
+Make sure the chocolate is dark and unsweetened if you plan on pairing with your red wine.
 I wouldn’t pair a Milkey Way with a Cabernet and risk losing the integrity of the wine to the sweet goo of the candy.

 Sweeter wines are also great with spicy foods–think a Riesling with spicy Thai food.
 The sweetness of the wine will help cool your mouth down in between bites and keep you refreshed while you sweat out the spices.
 So, it’s not always dessert you have to think about when pairing sweeter wines with food.

 Wine lovers: Skip the candy this year and stick with a liquid sweet treat, or get some spicy takeout and let a wine with a little extra sugar keep you refreshed.
 Either way, enjoy some sweet wine treats this Halloween!